 Certified Orthodontic Assistant (COA) Salary

 The larger portion of Certified Orthodontic Assistants in the United States are women.
 Median pay in this female-dominated area goes for around $18.13 per hour.
 Most workers in this position report high levels of job satisfaction.
 About one in three report receiving medical coverage from their employers and between a fifth and a fourth collect dental insurance.
-The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Certified Orthodontic Assistant (COA)